Chapter 9 : Awkward Situations

 But instead, a small and frantically moving figure enters.
 It’s Peter.

-“Oh, hey Pete.
-You nearly frightened us to death!”
+“Oh, hey Peter!”
 James exclaims when he spots his friend.

 Peter, whose face looks white and more frightened than I felt at his appearance, freezes at the sight of us.

-“What are you guys doing here?
-I thought-I need-“ he stammers, breathless.
+“What are you two doing here?
+I thought-I need-“ he stammers.

 James furrows his brow, taking in his friend’s obviously distraught state.